tinyvision-ai-inc/pico-ice/Docs/source/software/getting-started.rst

 Using some RP2040 peripheral cause various bugs.
    In order to power the FPGA, some peripherals and GPIO pins are in use by the pico-ice-sdk.
-   In case both the firmware and SDK use the same peripheral, it is possible to use another free peripheral, or if none left, disable the feature of the SDK
+   In case both the firmware and SDK use the same peripheral, it is possible to use another free peripheral instance, or if none left, disable the feature of the SDK
-   The ``ice_init_all()`` is responsible for setting-up all peripherals used by the SDK.
+   The ``ice_init()`` is responsible for setting-up all peripherals used by the SDK.
    Instead, calling manually each ``ice_init_<feature>()`` of interest permits to select what to enable or not in the board, and therefore keeping some more peripherals for the user.

 Flashing an UF2 file does not change the memory neither restart the board